-By sharing rigorous data on the community value of traditional markets we hope to strengthen the case of campaigners and community groups, particularly in processes of urban regeneration when markets are often under threat.
-Our published outcomes and tools will provide evidence to be added into “community/equality impact assessments” of planning application processes and will be discussed at dedicated workshops and published in publically available reports disseminated via social media.
+By sharing rigorous data on the community value of traditional markets our publications and resources strengthen the case of campaigners and community groups, particularly in processes of urban regeneration, when markets are often under threat.

 Resources for campaigners and community groups

-Links to further publications can be found on the Resources page.
+Links to further publications can be found on the Our Findings page.